serralvo/serralvo.github.io/_posts/2020-10-17-singletons-and-tests-in-swift.markdown

 #### Dependency Injection

-// what is, why is important, quote product example and add some link about
+<a href="https://en.wikipedia.org/wiki/Dependency_injection" target="_blank">This technique</a> helps us to take control of inputs of our system, thus ensuring testability.

 #### Dependency Inversion Principle

-This one is part of SOLID principles, in a short way the goal is make your system depends on abstractions (interfaces / protocols) instead concreates.
+This one is part of <a href="https://en.wikipedia.org/wiki/SOLID" target="_blank">SOLID Principles</a>, in a short way the goal is to make your system depends on abstractions (protocols) instead of concreates.
+Using interfaces allow us to mock parts of our system easily.

 ---

-Now we should update the `CheckoutInteractor` to give more testability, but first, let's change the `CustomerManager`:
+Now we should update the `CheckoutInteractor` to give more testability, but first, let's change the `CustomerManager` applying the Dependency Inversion Principle:

 ```swift
 protocol CustomerManagerProtocol {